xSke/mechs.team/docs/team-history/season13.md

 ## Jasper Blather Revoked

 During the Season 13 Elections, the team voted to Revoke their then best batter - Jasper Blather (who had rolled well and had benefited from Parties).
-Jasper was removed from the roster and gained the Modification Roamin’, meaning that they now have a chance to change teams at the end of every season.
+Jasper was removed from the roster and gained the Modification Roamin', meaning that they now have a chance to change teams at the end of every season.
 Fans jokingly used the slogan “Woe, Rock Be Upon Ye”, both in reference to a meme and the most common fan-interpretation of Jasper as a literal rock with googly eyes and a jersey draped over them.

 ## Shirai Traded to the Mechanics

-While PolkaDot Patterson had not begun their career on the Moist Talkers, they had spent most of it on that team and they were the team whom the Mechanics took PolkaDot from in the Season 12 election.
+While PolkaDot Patterson had not begun their career on the Moist Talkers, they had spent most of it on that team, and they were the team whom the Mechanics took PolkaDot from in the Season 12 election.

-The Moist Talkers had, during the Discipline Era, decided to trust in the Entity known as the Hall Monitor (who they call their ‘Moist God’ due to its squidlike appearance) and had offered it a then-shelled PolkaDot.
+The Moist Talkers had, during the Discipline Era, decided to trust in the Entity known as the Hall Monitor (who they call their ‘Moist God’ due to its squid-like appearance) and had offered it a then-shelled PolkaDot.
 The Monitor had proceeded to free Dot from their shell, making them the first Squiddish player and cementing the relationship between the team and the entity.